 Travelled 21,295 km without flights from 2015 to 2017 to Iceland / Indonesia / Florida / France / Malta / Canary Islands / Belgium / The Netherlands / Italy / Japan / Croatia / Switzerland / Greece / Hawaii

 Strengths: This 92L diving bag is very light and has a lot of space inside.
 It was perfect to travel with a drysuit and its undersuit.
 I travelled to Iceland and Japan with everything I needed for cold water diving.
-I love its telescopic handle.
-It is so comfortable, I am much less tired when I roll the bag than with the Tribord bag.
-The backpack is super quick to pull out when you just need to climb some stairs.
+I loved its telescopic handle, so comfortable.
+I was much less tired when I roll the bag.
+The backpack system is quick to pull out when you need to climb some stairs.

 Weaknesses: There are no separate pockets for clothes or anything else at all.
 So I used my mesh packing cubes, but when my gear was still wet, I couldn’t keep my clothes dry.
-The comfort of the backpack system could be a bit improved but as I’m carrying my bag on my back only for short periods, it is kind of fine.
+The comfort of the backpack system could be improved but as I’m carrying my bag on my back only for short periods, it was fine.
 Unfortunately, one of the corners is starting to tear off, more protections around them would be needed, especially the corners that touch the ground when the bag is standing vertically.
-Once again, considering the distance I did with this bag, it is not too bad.
+Nevertheless, considering the distance I travelled with this bag, it is not too bad.